chlodA/reactjsProject/README.md

-<h4>Author: Agnieszka Chlod</h4>
-<h4>Date: 11.2021</h4>

- <h2>Technologien</h2>
+<h4>Progressive web application</h4>
+When you first enter the page, you going to see sing in / sign up form.
+I used Firebase OAuth for authentication.
+The main function of the applications is to save orders along with all the necessary information and the ability to give them assign one of the following three statuses: ”Ordered”, ”Package arrived at address”, ”Received”.

+ <h2>Technologies</h2>

 - Node.js
 - Java Script
 - Firebase (Cloud Firestore)
 - React.js
-- Entwicklungsumgebung - Webstorm
+- Development environment - Webstorm

- <h2>Setup</h2>
- <h6> React.js PWA </h6>

- - Klonen Sie dieses Repo auf Ihren Desktop

-- Wechseln Sie in das Projekt Verzeichnis und führen Sie npm install aus, um die Abhängigkeiten zu installieren
+ <h2>Setup/Installation</h2>

+ - Clone this repo to your desktop

+ - The project uses node and npm.
+Having them installed, type into the terminal: npm i to install the dependencies

-- Sobald die Abhängigkeiten installiert sind,  können Sie `npm run-script build` ausführen und als nächste `serve -s build`, um die Applikation zu starten (bzw. npm start - App startet automatisch http://localhost:3000/).
+- Once the dependencies are installed you can run `npm run-script build` and next `serve -s build` to start the application (or npm start - app starts automatically http://localhost:3000/).

-- Auf dem Emulator Webbrowser öffnen und in der Suchleiste folgende localhost addrese eintippen: 10.0.2.2:5000
+- Open the web browser on the emulator and type the following localhost addrese in the search bar: 10.0.2.2:5000